 Dandelion works by reducing the production of pro-inflammatory cytokines, which are compounds usually involved in the body’s inflammation (3).

-In another study involving mice with lung inflammation, the introduction of dandelion was found to improve the condition (4).
+In another study involving mice with lung inflammation, the introduction of dandelion (Taraxacum mongolicum, grown in China)was found to improve the condition (4).

 2. May Cut Cancer Risk